 Sukkot Gifts and an Invitation to a Sukkot Meal

-For a full week, Jews traditionally eat their meals in a temporary shelter in the yard.
+For the full week of the Sukkot holiday, Jews traditionally eat their meals in a temporary shelter, called a sukkah, in the yard or on the balcony.
 Children’s drawings and paper chains often decorate the sukkah.
 While many secular Jews no longer build a sukkah, they may mark this happy holiday with festive meals during the course of the week.

 You may want to have a special invitation to send to friends and family to join you for a meal, whether in the sukkah or not.
 And if you are invited to a sukkot meal, you may want to take a gift with you that fits in perfectly with the holiday atmosphere.

 I took the photo above at the special Sukkot market in Jerusalem.
-At this market, men will spend hours seeking the perfect unblemished products needed for the religious ceremony in the Sukkah – these include the etrog and a lulav, made up of a date palm frond, and fronds from the willow and myrtle.
+At this market, men will spend hours seeking the perfect unblemished products needed for the religious ceremony in the Sukkah – these include the etrog (a large citrus that looks somewhat like a lemon) and a lulav, made up of a date palm frond, and fronds from the willow and myrtle.